Warning The is just a proof of concept and shouldn’t be used in production! I still have some issues with redirects to the new hostname.

 I’m still working on encrypting all network traffic between Connections and Component Pack servers.
 This time I checked the Ingress-Nginx Controller - TLS/HTTPS documentation.

 The default configuration for connecting IHS with Component Pack uses the plain HTTP port 32080.
-All traffic like /social
+All traffic like /social or the Tailored Experience wizard is routed from IHS to Kubernetes on port 32080.

 Our target is to encrypt the traffic on port 32443.